|Early Spring Date:||April 25|

-Yellow-billed Cuckoos breed in the Washington metro area.
+Spring: Yellow-billed Cuckoos breed in the Washington metro area.
 They are not known to breed at Monticello Park, but they might breed in the surrounding neighborhood.
-Black-billed Cuckoos are uncommon migrants during the spring.
-On average, they are encountered roughly once every two years.
-They breed in the northern United States and through the Appalachian Mountains, and you have little chance of seeing one at Monticello.
+Black-billed Cuckoos are uncommon migrants.
+On average, they are encountered at Monticello roughly once every two years.
+They breed in the northern United States and the Appalachian Mountains.

 Where to See Them in the Park